robotframework/season-of-docs/README.md

 - audit the existing User Guide and evaluate to what extent we need new content and how to improve the current content
 - write new content and update existing content of the User Guide for the relevant parts identified
-- evaluate and change the structure of the User Guide and move parts, like examples, under Docs
+- evaluate and change the structure of the User Guide
-- bring the new User Guide under Docusaurus as a separate resource from Docs, but align the landing page and visual identity
+- bring the new User Guide onto the selected documentation platform

 In the project team, we will have a project manager, community members, our webmaster and our main developer to support the technical writer.